gscaryt/memory_kings/README.md

 # Memory Kings in Python 3

-For now, the game (on memorykings0.5.py) is a standalone file that runs all rules for Multiplayer and Solo modes on Terminal.
+memorykings0.5.py stable running all rules for Multiplayer and Solo modes on Terminal.
+Stage: 90-99%

-The rest of the files are for the next version.
+main.py runs the game in Pygame.
+Stage: 70-80%

 ## TODO

-Currently working on adding grahics with Pygame.
+- Work

 ## NON STANDARD MODULES

+For main.py: pygame
-pyinputplus, termcolor
+For memorykings0.5.py: pyinputplus, termcolor

 ## EXCUSES

-Known Bug: Players' Pawns on the same card will only show one of them, cause it's a mess to draw a better board with ASCII.
-(They are there though.)
+memorykings0.5.py: Players' Pawns on the same card will only show one of them, cause it's a mess to draw a better board with ASCII.
+(They are there though.) main.py: Is not done yet.

 ## LINKS